awkwardmonkey/MEMECITI/README.md

 The MEMECITI Interface relies heavily on the [MEMECITI SDK](https://github.com/awkwardmonkey/memeciti-sdk), which brings you the networking, metaverse, and scripting functionalities that you'll love.

-We can't wait to welcome you to MEMECITI - Coming soon to the MEMEverse!
+We can't wait to welcome you to MEMECITI - Coming soon to the Memeverse!